ADHD / ADD

 In order to understand ADHD and ADD you need to understand executive functions.
 Executive functions are how we regulate our thoughts and actions.
 ADHD and ADD are disorders in which development of executive functions is atypical and therefore a person diagnosed with ADHD or ADD will display less self-control than what we would consider to be age appropriate.

 ADHD is the commonly used acronym for attention-deficit/hyperactivity disorder.

 ADD is the commonly used acronym for attention-deficit/hyperactivity disorder—predominantly inattentive presentation.

-Dr. Barkley suggests the name ADHD gives the wrong focus to the disorder.
-He is lobbying to have it renamed Executive Function Deficit Disorder.
+Dr. Barkley believes the name ADHD gives the wrong focus to the disorder.
+He suggests having it renamed Executive Function Deficit Disorder.
 (TCA 2013, pg.
-47) By doing so the emphasis would move away from the inattention piece most commonly associated with ADHD/ADD and would lead discussion to the underlying cause – a delay in developing executive functions.
+47) By doing so, the emphasis would move away from the inattention piece most commonly associated with ADHD/ADD and would lead discussion to the underlying cause – a delay in developing executive functions.

 AHDH/ADD and the Key Components of Executive Functions

 First a quick review of Dr. Barkley’s six components of executive functions.

 1. Self-Restraint or the Mind’s Brakes: I can pause my reaction.